josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 - Disconnect the USB cable.
 Connect both halves together with TRRS cable.
 - Connect USB cable to the **left** side[^13].
 - Enjoy SofleKeyboard!

+## Troubleshooting

+### Elite-C v3.0

+Elite-C v3.0 had problems when used with split bords (on both halves).
+Those are fixed in version 3.1.
+For v3.0 add `#define SPLIT_USB_DETECT` to `config.h` file.
+I don't have Elite-C so this is untested, but should work.

+### Typing lag when used without OLED

+If you chose to not use OLED for both halves you should disable support for oled (set `OLED_DRIVER_ENABLE` to `no` in `keymaps/defualt/rules.mk`).

+If you don't use OLED only on one half you are need to do **one** of the following to fix the lag:

+- Solder pull-up resistors (4k7) to the PCB (R1, R2) without OLED.
+- Use a workaround explained [in this issue][nooledlag].
+- Stop using OLED completely and turn it off as described above.

 ## Feedback welcome